daithiw44/MAL/readme.markdown

 		});

-see 'server sent events' example on [cloudfoundry nodejs using a mongolab mongoDB instance](http://mongodbstreamdemo.cloudfoundry.com/)
+see 'server sent events' example on [cloudfoundry nodejs using a mongolab mongoDB instance](http://mongodbstreamdemo.cloudfoundry.com/) streaming 4.8mb of tweets to the browser with Server Sent Events.

 To populated data, pulled tweets from a twitter account that has volume tweets and stuck them in a mongoDB at mongolab.